How To Stop Biting Nails: 8 Expert Tips To Keep Your Tips Looking Polished

 If you've experienced an infection in your skin or nails from biting, Libby suggests contacting your local dermatologist for an evaluation.
 Your dermatologist can help guide you in a direction to not only treat the infection but can also help to give suggestions on how to eliminate biting altogether.

 In these cases, a more significant intervention may be needed, such as cognitive-behavioral therapy (CBT).
 In broad terms, CBT involves working with a practitioner to identify the thoughts you're having while picking or engaging in any unwanted behavior and replacing them with healthier thoughts.

-How to keep hands looking healthy.
+How to keep hands looking healthy

 When you bite your nails, you may find yourself self-conscious about your hands and tips.
 Here's how you can keep the nails and skin polished:

-Get a manicure.
+Get a manicure

 If salon visits aren't an option, you can get a salon-grade experience at home, and it's actually much easier than you might think.

-Apply a hand cream.
+Apply a hand cream

 "It's essential to moisturize as often as possible to restore those lipids and encourage the regrowth of healthy bacteria, or your microbiome," board-certified dermatologist Whitney Bowe, M.D., says.

 Bonus points if your cream contains soothing ingredients known for their anti-inflammatory properties (oat comes to mind), as dry, cracked hands can quickly feel uncomfortable and itchy.

-Keep a nail file on hand.
+Keep a nail file on hand

 You'll want to be sure not to "saw" with your file, which can be hard on the nail, but instead gently buff the nail moving in one direction.

 Biting nails is totally common—so don't stress if you have the habit.
 But it's also worth it to try and stop so you don't open your skin up for infection.
 It's also important to identify why the habit is triggered in the first place, as stress is a very common culprit.
 If that's the case, check out our favorite stress management techniques.

-Alexandra Engler is the Beauty Director at mindbodygreen.
+Alexandra Engler is the beauty director at mindbodygreen and host of the beauty podcast Clean Beauty School.
+Previously, she's held beauty roles at Harper's Bazaar, Marie Claire, SELF, and Cosmopolitan; her byline has appeared in Esquire, Sports Illustrated, and Allure.com.
+In her current role, she covers all the latest trends in the clean and natural beauty space, as well as lifestyle topics, such as travel.
 She received her journalism degree from Marquette University, graduating first in the department.
-She has worked at many top publications and brands including Harper's Bazaar, Marie Claire, SELF, and Cosmopolitan; her byline has appeared in Esquire, Sports Illustrated, and Allure.com.
-In her current role, she covers all the latest trends and updates in the clean and natural beauty space, as well as travel, financial wellness, and parenting.
-She has reported on the intricacies of product formulations, the diversification of the beauty industry, and and in-depth look on how to treat acne from the inside, out (after a decade-long struggle with the skin condition herself).
 She lives in Brooklyn, New York.